Turning Forestry Waste Into Sustainable Fuels

 A dependable solution for decarbonizing aviation

-Flying Forest converts forestry waste into sustainable aviation fuel, reducing lifecycle eCO₂ emissions by up to 80% and addressing critical supply shortages.
-With trusted, scalable technologies Flying Forest delivers a dependable solution for decarbonizing aviation.
+Flying Forest converts forestry waste into sustainable Green Fuels, reducing lifecycle eCO₂ emissions by in excess of 90% and addressing critical supply shortages.
+With trusted, scalable technologies Flying Forest delivers a dependable solution for decarbonizing shipping and aviation.

-Flying Forest has selected the city of Iisalmi in Finland to build its first bio-oils facility.
-Iisalmi has an abundance of sustainable waste biomass for feedstock and is will well located for logistics and offtake partnerships and are fully supportive of this project.
+Flying Forest has selected the city of Iisalmi in Finland to build its first bio-fuels facility.
+Iisalmi has an abundance of sustainable waste biomass for feedstock and is well located for logistics and offtake partnerships.
+Both Finland, and the local community of Iisalmi are fully supportive of this project.

 We Produce SAF from Waste Biomass from the Forests